LR characterization of chirotopes of finite planar families of pairwise disjoint convex bodies: Cycles, cocycles and chirotopes

 \subsection{Side cycles}

-Side cycles are more homogeneous variants of the node cycles of Section~\ref{secthr} that do not encode explicitly the nodes of the arrangement at the cost of doubling the number of cycles : there are two side cycles per double pseudoline~: one cycle of {\it disk type} and the other one of {\it crosscap type}.
-Let $\Gamma$ be an indexed arrangement of oriented double pseudolines and let~$I$ be its indexing set.
-The {\it side cycle of disk type} of the double pseudoline $\Gamma_i$ or indexed by $i$, denoted~$D_i$, is the circular sequence of indices of the double pseudolines crossed by the side wheel of a sidecar rolling on $\Gamma_i$, side wheel on the disk side of $\Gamma_i$, each index being signed positively or negatively depending on whether the crossed double pseudoline is (locally) oriented away or towards~$\Gamma_i$.
-Similarly the {\it side cycle of crosscap type} of the double pseudoline $\Gamma_i$, denoted $M_i$, is the circular sequence of indices of the double pseudolines crossed by the side wheel of a sidecar rolling on $\Gamma_i$, side wheel on the crosscap side of $\Gamma_i$, each index being signed positively or negatively depending on whether the crossed double pseudoline is (locally) oriented away or towards~$\Gamma_i$.
-Observe that for simple arrangements the side cycles of disk type and crosscap type are reverse to one another. \begin{example} The side cycles of disk type of an arrangement $\Gamma$ on two double pseudolines, say indexed by $i,j$, are
+We repeat the definition of side cycles given in the introduction.
+Let $\Gamma$ be an indexed arrangement of oriented double pseudolines and recall that $\Gamma$ is extended to the negative indices by assigning to a negative index the reoriented version of the oriented double pseudoline assigned to its positive version.
+The {\it side cycle of disk type} assigned to the (signed) indice $i$, denoted~$D_i$, is the circular sequence of indices of the double pseudolines crossed by the side wheel of a sidecar rolling on $\Gamma_i$, side wheel on the disk side of $\Gamma_i$, that are (locally) oriented away from~$\Gamma_i$.
+Similarly the {\it side cycle of crosscap type} assigned to the index $i$, denoted $M_i$, is the circular sequence of indices of the double pseudolines crossed by the side wheel of a sidecar rolling on $\Gamma_i$, side wheel on the crosscap side of $\Gamma_i$, that are (locally) oriented away from~$\Gamma_i$.
+Note that the side cycles of disk (crosscap) type assigned to an index and its complement are reverse to one another and that for simple arrangements the side cycle of disk type assigned to an index is the complement of its side cycle of crosscap type and vice versa. \begin{example} The side cycles of disk type of an arrangement $\Gamma$ on two double pseudolines, say indexed by $i,j$, are